jspaniac/Assignment-Ideas/123/Ciphers/spec/spec.md

 ```java
 public CeaserKey(String key)
 ```
-This constructor should throw an `IllegalArgumentException` in the case that the key is empty, it contains a character outside our range of valid characters, or it contains any duplicate characters.
+This constructor should throw an `IllegalArgumentException` in the case that the key is empty, it contains a character outside our range of valid characters, it contains any duplicate characters, or no encryption occurs with the given key.
 ___
 ### MultiCipher.java
 The above ciphers are interesting, but on their own they're pretty solvable.
 A more complicated approach would be to chain these ciphers together to really confuse any possible adversaries!
 This is what you'll be implementing in this class: given a list of ciphers, use all of them them in order to encrypt / decrypt a message.
 Below is the appropriate method signature for the constructor: